node-red/node-red.github.io/docs/user-guide/index.md

 - [Embedding into an existing app](/docs/embedding)

 <div class="doc-callout">
 <em>Note</em>:  Parts of the user guide assume the reader is somewhat familiar with <strong>Javascript</strong> (not Java).
-There are <em>many</em> online resources to get up to speed.
-Mozilla, for example, has a good <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript">re-introduction to Javascript</a>.
-The brief <a href="http://node-ardx.org/js-primer">Javascript Primer</a> from the <a href="http://node-ardx.org/">Arduino's Experimenter's Guide for NodeJS</a> should also get you headed in the right direction.
+There are many online resources to get up to speed with Javascript.
+Mozilla, for example, has a good
+<a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript">re-introduction to Javascript</a>
+that should get you headed in the right direction.
 </div>

 ### Other places to get help